All Blogs

 The appealing characteristic of the web app also brings some dark side, which can create a question to the security concern.
 Due to easy accessibility, web applications tend to spread malicious code faster by hackers or cybercriminals.
 Basic web application attacks and vulnerabilities are the finest attack patterns, making web application security a serious concern.

-Considering the facts and numbers, as per the report, the average cost of data breaches stands at $4.88 million at present.
+Considering the facts and numbers, as per the report, the average cost of data breaches stands at $4.88 million.
 However, many of these attacks could have been mitigated or prevented if companies had used a proactive and defensive approach to web security.

 To ensure adequate safety against web application security threats, in this article, we will explore what are common web application security threats.
 Also, we will delve into the best practices to prevent them and safeguard your application.
 We will also define how you can protect your web applications with ZeroThreat – the emerging DAST tool for your applications.